bram98/quantum/quantum/README.md

 Set the simulation to Sine(?) + Infinite square well.
 The sine solutions move really slowly, why do they move so slow?
 Set the display to |psi|^2, which you know as probability density.
 Sine1 and Sine2 are stationary states, why?
 Why is Sine12 not a stationay state?.
 <br><br>
 Which potential makes the gaussian stationary?
-Note: it is not actually the solution, I just changed the parameter until it was kind of stationary.
+Note: it is not actually the proper eigenstate, I just changed the parameter of the gaussian until it was kind of stationary.
 <br><br>
 Set the simulation to Wavepacket + Harmonic Oscillator Think about the rotation mentioned earlier.
 Why does the rotation rate (in space) slow down as the particle moves from the middle?
 Set the display to |Psi|^2.
 Does what you see make intuitive sense?